Urjithreddy/Sketch-Based-Object-Detection-for-Anime-and-Manga-Colorization/README.md

 # Sketch-Based-Object-Detection-for-Anime-and-Manga-Colorization

-This repository provides a complete pipeline for colorizing black-and-white images using deep learning.
+This repository provides a complete pipeline for colorizing black and white images using deep learning.
 It features multiple model architectures, robust data preprocessing, and a deployment interface to showcase the results.
 Whether you're a researcher or an enthusiast, you'll find the code modular and easy to extend.

 ## Overview